MohammedBr0/AddisVerifyDashboard/VERCEL_DEPLOYMENT.md

-# AddisVerify Vercel Deployment Guide
+# Adiss Verify Dashboard - Vercel Deployment Guide

-This guide will help you deploy the AddisVerify dashboard application to Vercel, which provides optimized hosting for Next.js applications.
+This guide will help you deploy the Adiss Verify Dashboard application to Vercel, which provides optimized hosting for Next.js applications.

 ## 🚀 Quick Deployment